To qualify for the administrative exemption, an employee must pass the salary and duties tests.

 (a) Regularly and directly assist a proprietor or an employee employed in a bona fide executive or administrative capacity;

-(b) Perform under only general supervision work along specialized or technical lines requiring special training, experience, or knowledge; ...
+(b) Perform under only general supervision work along specialized or technical lines requiring special ...